ximaera/fb2lingo/README.md

 # 📚 FB2Lingo — Bilingual FB2 Book Translator

-**FB2Lingo** is a command-line tool that translates FB2 (FictionBook 2.0) ebooks into a bilingual format using the OpenAI API.
+**FB2Lingo** is a command-line tool that translates FB2 (FictionBook 2.0) ebooks into a bilingual format using AI API.
 It helps language learners by interleaving each paragraph with its translation — ideal for immersive reading and vocabulary building.

 ---